memgraph/docs/cypher-manual/reading-existing-data.md

 the `ORDER BY` sub-clause.

-For example, the following query will get all `:Person` nodes and order them by their names.
+For example, the following query will get all `:Person` nodes and order them by their names:

 ```cypher
 MATCH (n :Person) RETURN n ORDER BY n.name;
 ```

-By default, ordering will be in the ascending order.
+By default, ordering will be ascending.
 To change the order to be descending, you should append `DESC`.

-For example, you can use this query to order people by their name descending
+For example, you can use this query to order people by their name descending:

 ```cypher
 MATCH (n :Person) RETURN n ORDER BY n.name DESC;